Does the turtle topper for a 75-gallon tank fit? The answer is, most likely.

 The turtle topper by Penn-Plax should fit the vast majority of turtle tanks out there.

 Typically, these usually range from 10 to 75 gallons.

-As noted above, as long as your tank is 14 inches or less in width 17 inches in length, this basking platform will fit.
+As noted above, as long as your tank is 14 inches or less in width and at least 17 inches in length, this basking platform will fit.

 Also to note would be the size of the turtles themselves.
-If they are too large they simply won’t be able to climb up the 7-inch ramp and get through the 10″ width platform.
+Your turtle needs to fit on the 7-inch ramp and get through the 10″ width platform.